-Did you know that Walla Walla has five wine districts?
+Did you know that Walla Walla has six wine districts?

 The Walla Walla Wine 101 series will spotlight each of these unique tasting regions within the Valley.